Food costs (Offset of average GST) Bonus scheme

 The Food Costs Bonus is an annual payment to help households that are just above the Income Support level with the cost of GST on food.
 The bonus is set at a rate which typifies the average effect that the introduction of GST would have had on their food costs.

-The Scheme is run by the Social Security Department and information about it can be found on the Social Security Department’s website:
+The Scheme is run by Customer and Local Services and information about it can be found on their website:

 Who can claim